eMoflon/emoflon-ilp/org.emoflon.ilp.tests/README.md

 ### CPLEX Tests

 #### testLessQuadraticConstraint

 For this testcase the tolerance of the solver had to be changed.
 tolerance = 1.0E-6

 #### testGreaterQuadraticConstraint

 For this testcase the tolerance of the solver had to be changed.
 tolerance = 1.0E-6

 ## How to run tests

-Remember: Depending on the solver a license is necessary (e.g. for Gurobi).
+Remember: Depending on the solver a license is necessary (e.g., for Gurobi).

 - Run all tests:
   `$ mvn clean verify`
-- Run a specific test class (e.g. GlpkTest.java):
+- Run a specific test class (e.g., [GlpkTest.java](/org.emoflon.ilp.tests/src/org/emoflon/ilp/tests/GlpkTest.java)):
   `$ mvn -Dtest=GlpkTest -DfailIfNoTests=false verify`

-Before running tests with the Cplex solver, it might be necessary to add the following Run Configuration to the VM Arguments (Eclipse: right click on the project -> `Run as` -> `Run Configurations` -> `Arguments` tab), replace with the appropriate path:
+Before running tests with the CPLEX solver, it might be necessary to add the following Run Configuration to the VM Arguments (Eclipse: right click on the project -> `Run as` -> `Run Configurations` -> `Arguments` tab), replace with the appropriate path, for example:
-`-Djava.library.path=/opt/ibm/ILOG/CPLEX_Studioxxx/cplex/bin/x86-64_xxx`
+`-Djava.library.path=/opt/ibm/ILOG/CPLEX_Studio2211/cplex/bin/x86-64_linux`

 ## Example Problem

 ### Knapsack Problem

-This example can be found in the Test Class SolverTest.java.
+This example can be found in the Test Class [SolverTest.java](org.emoflon.ilp.tests/src/org/emoflon/ilp/tests/SolverTest.java).

 There is a set of items, which all have a weight and a value.
 The goal is to determine a collection of items, for which the profit is maximized but the capacity constraint is satisfied.